 10. Rent out your apartment with Airbnb

-When going home for holiday and summer breaks, you may want to consider renting out your home while you're not their.
+When going home for holiday and summer breaks, you may want to consider renting out your home while you're not there.
 Airbnb makes it easy for you to put your home up online for rental at any time — just make sure you're complying with your local laws on subletting.
 Here's a checklist on everything you need to know about becoming an Airbnb host.

 You can apply here.